jacksund/simmate/docs/parameters.md

 --------------------------

 ## directory_new
-Unique to the `restart.simmate.automatic` workflow, this is the folder that the workflow will be continued in.
-Follows the same rules/inputs as the `directory` parameter.
+Exclusive to the `restart.simmate.automatic` workflow, this is the folder where the workflow will be continued.
+It follows the same rules/inputs as the `directory` parameter.

 --------------------------

 ## directory_old
-Unique to the `restart.simmate.automatic` workflow, this is the original folder that should be used at the starting point.
-Follows the same rules/inputs as the `directory` parameter.
+Exclusive to the `restart.simmate.automatic` workflow, this is the original folder that should be used as the starting point.
+It follows the same rules/inputs as the `directory` parameter.

 --------------------------

 ## electride_connection_cutoff
-Unique to the badelf workflows in the simmate app.
+Exclusive to the badelf workflows in the simmate app.
 This is the ELF value cutoff to be allowed when determining the dimensionality of an electride.
 The default is 0, but a good option might be 0.5 which is the normal cutoff for what is considered an electride.

 === "yaml"
     ``` yaml